A Shape Dynamics Tutorial: Hamiltonian formulation

-but, as discussed below, the presence of the primary constraint (\ref{HamConstraint1}) implies that the true generator of the dynamics is not (\ref{CanonicalHam}) alone.
+By its definition, the canonical Hamiltonian vanishes, but, as discussed below, the presence of the primary constraint (\ref{HamConstraint1}) implies that the true generator of the dynamics is not (\ref{CanonicalHam}) alone.
 It is instead (\ref{CanonicalHam}) plus a linear combination of the primary constraints, which in our case is just (\ref{HamConstraint1}):

 where $u =u(s)$ is an arbitrary time-dependent function (whose conjugate momentum does not appear in the total Hamiltonian and is assumed to vanish).

 Dirac \cite{DiracHamiltonianDynamics} developed a general theory of constrained Hamiltonian systems and presented it in his beautiful lectures \cite{dirac:lectures}.
 I will now reformulate everything according to Dirac's theory.
 For the readers who are not familiar with the subject, I will start with a quick review of the technique.